yibocat/axisfuzzy/docs/fuzzy_types/index.rst

 researchers and practitioners to model complex uncertainty scenarios with enhanced precision and flexibility.

-The documentation covers two primary categories of advanced fuzzy sets: q-Rung Orthopair Fuzzy Numbers (qROFN) and q-Rung Orthopair Hesitant Fuzzy Numbers (qROHFN).
+The documentation covers four primary categories of fuzzy sets, ranging from classical foundational types to advanced hesitant fuzzy structures.
+Each type addresses specific uncertainty modeling requirements and provides unique computational advantages for different application domains.

-These mathematical structures represent significant advances in fuzzy set theory, providing powerful tools for handling uncertainty, imprecision, and hesitation in decision-making processes.
+Classical Fuzzy Sets (FS) represent the foundational framework introduced by Lotfi A. Zadeh, providing the theoretical basis for all fuzzy logic systems.
+These sets model uncertainty through single membership degrees and serve as the computational foundation for more complex fuzzy types.

-q-Rung Orthopair Fuzzy Numbers extend the concept of intuitionistic fuzzy sets by introducing a parameter q that allows for more flexible membership and non-membership degree relationships.
-This generalization enables modeling of scenarios where the sum of membership and non-membership degrees can exceed unity, providing greater expressiveness in uncertainty representation.
+Q-Rung Orthopair Fuzzy Numbers (QROFN) extend classical fuzzy sets by introducing non-membership degrees with parameterized constraints, enabling more flexible uncertainty representation through the q-rung parameter that controls the relationship between membership and non-membership assessments.

+Interval-Valued Q-Rung Orthopair Fuzzy Numbers (IVQROFN) further enhance this framework by representing both membership and non-membership degrees as intervals rather than point values, enabling the modeling of uncertainty in the precision of fuzzy assessments themselves.

-q-Rung Orthopair Hesitant Fuzzy Numbers further enhance this framework by incorporating hesitation elements, allowing decision-makers to express multiple possible membership and non-membership values simultaneously.
-This capability is particularly valuable in group decision-making scenarios where consensus may be difficult to achieve.
+Q-Rung Orthopair Hesitant Fuzzy Numbers (QROHFN) incorporate hesitation elements into the q-rung framework, allowing decision-makers to express multiple possible membership and non-membership values simultaneously, particularly valuable in group decision-making scenarios where consensus may be difficult to achieve.

 Each fuzzy type includes detailed mathematical definitions, implementation guidelines, practical examples, and integration methods with AxisFuzzy's core functionality.